-variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass;
+- > variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass; - barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring emigration season; - > spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out;

-- barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring emigration season; - spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out; - occasionally elevated fall temperature and hydrogen sulfide levels below LPD, and the increase in sediment from the SCD removal project; - the potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD; and - invasive species: striped bass have recently (2015) started migrating up the river from the lagoon and are likely preying on juvenile steelhead.
-New Zealand Mud Snails (NZMS) were first discovered during BMI surveys at Red Rock (mid-valley) in 2016 and now comprise up to 62% of the BMI in the lower river.
+- ➤ occasionally elevated fall temperature and hydrogen sulfide levels below LPD, and the recent large landslide into LPR that affects the outlet works; - ➤ the potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD; and - invasive species: striped bass have recently (2015) started migrating up the river from the lagoon and are likely preying on juvenile steelhead.
+New Zealand Mud Snails (NZMS) were first discovered during BMI surveys at Red Rock (mid-valley) in 2016 and now comprise up to 28% (down from 62%) of the BMI in the lower river.
 NZMS out compete native invertebrates and are a poor food item themselves for steelhead.